OlatunjiYso/NairobiDevs/README.md

-# NairobiDevs
+# NairobiJavaDev
-A list of Java developers in Nairobi.
+An Android app that provides a list of Java delopers in Nairobi.